-The Sony A700 certainly has plenty of resolution to make great-looking enlargements straight from the camera: 13x19 inch prints looked good in areas of high contrast, but regions of subtle contrast looked a bit mushy and soft.
-The version 2 firmware improved the handling of low-contrast areas, but subtle details still tended to get flattened more than we'd prefer.
-Images we processed from its RAW files (via Photoshop and Adobe Camera Raw version 4.3.1, the best RAW converter we had that would read the A700's files at the time of this writing) showed incredible detail, holding together exceptionally well even at 20x30 inches.
+The Sony A700 certainly has plenty of resolution to make great-looking enlargements straight from the camera: 13x19 inch prints looked good in areas of high contrast, but regions of subtle contrast looked mushy and soft.
+Images we processed from its RAW files (via Photoshop and Adobe Camera Raw version 4.2, the best RAW converter we had that would read the A700's files at the time of this writing) showed incredible detail, holding together exceptionally well even at 20x30 inches.

-As always, the biggest challenge was at high ISO, and there the A700 faltered slightly, but once again did better than the A100.
+As always, the biggest challenge was at high ISO, and there the A700 faltered slightly, but once again di better than the A100.
 Noise and softening from the anti-noise processing are well-balanced, but there's more of both than we'd like to see at the highest ISOs.
-Shots at ISO 1600 look fine up to 8x10 inches (a full stop improvement over the earlier A100's images), but ISO 3200 images are softer but probably acceptable for most uses, and at ISO 6400, image noise was pretty obtrusive.
-On a positive note though, as we commented on earlier, color held up quite well even at ISO 6400.
-In the past, many cameras tended to decrease their color saturation at high ISO settings, in part as a trade-off to control image noise, but the A700 and its modern competition (Canon 40D and Nikon D300) do much better in this regard.
+Shots at ISO 1600 look fine up to 8x10 inches (a full stop improvement over the earlier A100's images), but ISO 3200 images are softer, and at ISO 6400, image noise was quite obtrusive.
+On a positive note though, color held up pretty well even at ISO 6400, but oddly was slightly more muted at ISO 3200.

 While the shots at ISO 6400 were quite noisy, many users will be satisfied with 5x7 inch prints for display on wall or table, and 4x6 inch prints are likely to be acceptable to most.

-Color-wise, the Sony A700 did very well, in that its photos were generally hue-accurate and very accurately saturated.
-They were perhaps slightly brighter overall than the A100's images, something we think will help the A700 appeal to a broader audience, although its default color rendering tends more toward the accuracy of professional gear than the higher saturation levels of products aimed at consumers.
-Perhaps the best news is that the A700's saturation adjustment has nice fine steps on it, so you can easily tweak the camera's color up or down to match your personal preferences.
-All in all, a very good performance. -- But serious shooters will find their greatest reward in the A700's RAW files.
+Color-wise, the Sony A700 did pretty well, in that its photos were generally hue-accurate and appropriately saturated, perhaps a little brighter overall than the A100's images, something we think will help them appeal to a broader audience.
+(And the A700's saturation adjustment has nice fine steps on it, so you can easily tweak the camera's color up or down to match your personal preferences.)
+All in all, a very good performance. -- But serious shooters will definitely want to work from the A700's RAW files.